Open-Cascade-SAS/OCCT/dox/overview/overview.md

   which is a freeware and can be downloaded from the Adobe site.

-- Full reference documentation covering all OCCT classes generated automatically by Doxygen software is provided in HTML format, in a separate package.
+- Full reference documentation covering all OCCT classes generated automatically by Doxygen software is provided in HTML format.
   Reference documentation is presented in **Modules --> Toolkits --> Packages --> Classes** logic structure with cross-references to all OCCT classes and complete in-browser search by all classes.